 If you discover that you have a drywood termite infestation and have tried everything to save your home, yet they persist, know that it can be simply impossible to get rid of drywood termites on your own.
 That's because they can live without a food source for up to one year.
 And, if you spray them with anything, they will remain protected inside their wooden nest.

 The best thing to do for a drywood termite infestation is to call the professionals at Aruza Pest Control for our termite control service.
-We can eliminate your existing population and help safeguard your Charlotte home into the future.
+We can eliminate your existing population and help safeguard your Charlotte home from annoying pests into the future.